graphcore/poptorch/docs/user_guide/intro.rst

 Parallel and Distributed execution
 ==================================

-To scale your models, you can enable :ref:`parallel_execution` using PopTorch's :ref:`annotation_tools` to label or wrap individual parts of your model and assign parts of the model to an individual IPU or execution phase.
+To scale your models, you can enable :ref:`execution_strategies` using PopTorch's :ref:`annotation_tools` to label or wrap individual parts of your model and assign parts of the model to an individual IPU or execution phase.
-You can also use PopTorch's :ref:`execution_strategies` to determine how the model executes the phases.
+You can also use PopTorch's :ref:`available_execution_strategies` to determine how the model executes the phases.

 Having assigned the model to run on one or more IPUs, you can add additional